coding-the-humanities/course/curriculum.md

 For the students of Sandberg the proposed collaboration has the following benefits:

-- They learn JavaScript
+- They have the possibility to learn JavaScript
-- They get to lead a team
+- They have the possibility have a team of interdisciplinary scholars work on an project that they came up with.
 - They are confronted to problems from a humanities perspective

 For the partners in this project the proposed collaboration has the following benefits: